threemoji/threemoji/README.md

 * [MarkdownEditing] - Package for Sublime Text for nicer markdown formatting
 * [Markdown Preview] - Package for Sublime Text to preview formatted markdown documents locally
 * [Markdown Cheatsheet] - For markdown syntax help
+* [App Engine Backend] - How to build a mobile app with an App Engine backend
+* [Google Cloud Messaging] - How to create an Instant Messaging app using GCM

 ---